czyzby/gdx-lml/README.md

 - **DoupleTuple**, **TripleTuple**: these two extend the basic interface, providing additional access methods.
 - **Pair**, **Triple**: immutable tuples.
 Use where possible.
 - **MutablePair**, **MutableTriple**: as you can guess, mutable tuples.
 Use when necessary.

-All tuple implementation classes contain static factory method to avoid awkward Java 6 generics syntax.
+All tuple implementation classes contain static factory methods to avoid awkward Java 6 generics syntax.

 ##GDX
 These packages depend on LibGDX and are the core of this library.